Social and Therapeutic Horticulture Bursaries

 Social care facilities, like Lindengate, are needed to relieve strain on mainstream healthcare.
 Increasingly GPs engage with social prescribing and signpost clients towards services like Lindengate, but only those with the most severe needs attract funding to receive treatment.
 By providing bursaries for those who cannot afford treatment, this project will ensure that people with mental health and financial needs access life-changing therapy when they need it.

 To provide Social and Therapeutic Horticulture for people with mental health and financial needs

-Activities» Gardening - eg potting, planting and developing displays
+Activities» Gardening - eg potting, planting and developing displays with creative input

 » Arts and crafts - painting, sculpting or mosaic work

 » Construction - The community donates materials for sessions, eg we recycle pallets for construction activities to make benches and raised flower beds

 » Education - we offer training courses in kitchen gardening and other courses to promote life skills

 We will demonstrate this aim by supporting 20 Gardeners to access 3-hour weekly STH sessions over the year of the project

 We monitor and evaluate our Gardeners' mental health using the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS).
 Gardeners typically increase their wellbeing after attending STH sessions at Lindengate.
 Our data shows that as Gardeners attend Lindengate their confidence, self-esteem and social ability improve, often in very small steps.
 All of this, along with the resulting improved sense of wellbeing, enables Gardeners to re-engage with society, using Lindengate as a support mechanism.